ShaikSirajuddin-2025/Professional-Portfolio/README.md

 Welcome to my professional portfolio.
 Below you'll find a collection of my work, including detailed artifacts, a summary of my skills, and my unique value proposition.

 ## About Me
 Hello!
-I'm **Shaik Sirajuddin**, a passionate student pursuing studies in **Data Science**.
+I'm **Vinod Kumar Darapureddy**, a passionate student pursuing studies in **MS - COMPUTER INFO SYST - ARTIFICIAL INTELL SPEC**.
 This portfolio showcases my expertise, key projects, and the value I bring to any potential role or collaboration.

 ## Sections